IUPUI: Passport Financial Assistance Agreement Form - FAQ

 How does my bill get paid?

 You are responsible for paying your charges at the HOST school, including tuition, fees, and books.
-Please note, the HOME school will not make payments directly to the HOST school, except for SFA awards.
-If you receive a refund from your financial aid at your HOME school, you are expected to use part of the funds to pay for your expenses at your HOST school.
+Please note, the HOME school will not make payments directly to the HOST school, except for ICHE awards.
+If you receive a refund from your financial aid at your HOME school, you are expected to use the funds to pay for your expenses at your HOST school.

-SFA awards will be paid directly from the HOME school to the HOST school.
-SFA awards can only be used to cover tuition and mandatory fees.
-Your SFA award amount may not be high enough to cover all of your charges at both schools, so you should be prepared to make other arrangements to cover the balance of your tuition/fees if necessary.
+ICHE awards will be paid directly from the HOME school to the HOST school.
+ICHE awards can only be used to cover tuition and mandatory fees.
+Your ICHE award amount may not be enough to cover all of your charges at both schools, so you should be prepared to make other arrangements to cover the balance of your tuition/fees if necessary.

 Can I use my CVO benefits to pay for my classes at both campuses?

 Yes, students who qualify for the CVO award are eligible to use the award at both schools.
 In order to be eligible, you must meet the following criteria at BOTH schools:

 • Complete a Free Application for Federal Student Aid (FAFSA) with both schools listed

 • Submit any requested documentation to either schoolís Financial Aid Office, including verification

 • Submit a valid, signed and stamped original CVO form to each schoolís Financial Aid Office

 • Meet Satisfactory Academic Progress (SAP) criteria at each school

 What happens if I drop/withdraw from a class while receiving aid using the Passport Financial Assistance Agreement Form?

 Before dropping or withdrawing from a class at either campus, you should contact the Financial Aid Office at your HOME school.
 Your financial aid awards may be adjusted to reflect your new enrollment status.
-If you drop or withdraw from a class at your HOST school, you must immediately notify the Financial Aid Office at your HOME school (per the signed Passport Financial Assistance Agreement Form you submitted).
+If you drop or withdraw from a class at your HOST school, you must immediately notify the Financial Aid Office at your HOME school to assess the impact on your financial aid.

 Whom should I contact if I have more questions?